create art around a construction site- bathroom floor demolished

 3 Ways to Create Art on a Construction Site

-My aim to create art around living on a construction site began with an enthusiastic, “Yes, please!”
-Our builder decided he could start on the long-anticipated repairs and remodel of our older home four months earlier than he’d originally planned.
+Creating art on a construction site began with an enthusiastic, “Yes, please!” when builder decided he could start on the long-anticipated repairs and remodel of our older home four months earlier than he’d originally planned.
 Good available builders are currently as rare as hen’s teeth in New Zealand.

 Demolition of Bill’s office floor revealed the extent of borer damage to the rimu flooring throughout the older part of our home.

-All the stuff from Bill’s office, including several desktop computers from the old business, cluttered the remainder of the area.
+All the stuff from Bill’s office, including several desktop computers from the old business, cluttered the remainder of the former dining area.

 Plans change

-The new consensus was that the kitchen and the lounge would be the last floors replaced because it made sense logistically.
-This came after our late nights spent clearing the lounge floor.
+After full inspection of the floor, it was decided the kitchen and the lounge would be the last floors replaced rather than the first.
+Sure enough we’d spent several late nights clearing the lounge floor.

-An emergency project erupted for our builder.
-So, we lived in a partially demolished home with no progress for two weeks while he tended to that.
+Then, an emergency project erupted for our builder, which meant we lived in a partially demolished home with no progress for over two weeks.

 Making lemonade